Twelve-Tone Musical Scale

 * This table shows one variation of just intonation.

-So, back to the original question: Why does our scale have twelve notes?
+So, back to the original question: Why does the standard scale (in Western music) have twelve notes?
 We have explained that an equal-tempered scale works better in practice than a scale based on pure intervals, but we have not yet explained why we prefer the twelve-tone equal-tempered scale.
 Why do we not use a ten-tone or twenty-tone equal-tempered scale?
 Is there something special about twelve?

 The answer is: Yes, the twelve-tone equal-tempered scale is remarkable.
 The nearly perfect intervals seen in the table above are not typical of other equal-tempered scales.
 Consider the seven basic consonant intervals (described above): 2/1, 3/2, 4/3, 5/3, 5/4, 6/5, and 8/5.
 We observe: